Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Kamis, 2 Januari 2025 22.24.19 UTC
+- WIB: Kamis, 2 Januari 2025 23.29.53 UTC
-- WITA: Kamis, 2 Januari 2025 23.24.19 UTC
+- WITA: Jumat, 3 Januari 2025 00.29.53 UTC
-- WIT: Jumat, 3 Januari 2025 00.24.19 UTC
+- WIT: Jumat, 3 Januari 2025 01.29.53 UTC

 Kutipan Inspiratif:
-"There is only one thing worse than fighting with allies and that is fighting without them."
+"You create beauty with your attitude, your behaviours, and your actions.
+Its all up to you"

-Kategori: friendship
+Kategori: attitude